AmitSureshChandra/Data-Structure/README.md

 # Data-Structure
-World's most interesting part is Algo & DS to solve problems
+#### World's most interesting part is Algorithm & DS to solve problems

-In my free time I am feeling happy with DS
+libraries used:
+- inquirer.js